CanDIG/CanDIGv2/docs/install-docker.md

 # CanDIGv2 Install Guide

 ---
 These instructions work for server deployments or local linux deployments.
 For local OSX using M1 architecture, follow the [Mac Apple Silicon Installation](#mac-apple-silicon-installation) instructions at the bottom of this file.
-For WSL you can follow the linux instructions and follow WSL instructions for hosts file at [update hosts](#update-hosts).
+For WSL you can follow the linux instructions and follow WSL instructions for firewall file at [update firewall](#update-firewall).

 Before beginning, you should set up your environment variables as described in the [README](README.md).